Want the perfect workout program?

 For these, you’re simply going to try and consecutively increase the weight for progressive overload.

 After the first half of each training session, you’re going to move on to your hypertrophy work.
 You will notice that instead of straight sets, you will have a range of reps to work in for your hypertrophy work.
-This is because when training for hypertrophy, studies show that total volume is the main driver.
+This is because when training for hypertrophy, studies show that total volume is the main driver1.
 In fact, new analysis has shown that it doesn’t even really matter what rep range was used for the volume; it’s merely the total volume that was important.

-Therefore, you don’t need an exact number of reps to hit for these hypertrophy movements.
-You should definitely be attempting to load more weight on the bar over time, but bringing each set close to failure in an attempt to get as much volume as possible is key.
 One factor to consider is that these movements come later in the session so you will be at varying places of fatigue.
 This means that you might find you are able to lift more or less weight during different sessions.
 Also, remember that if you were able to improve the load for your strength movements, that counts as volume for the hypertrophy movements.

 Therefore, you will use a weight that will allow you to work within these ranges to increase the weight over time gradually.